Editors Draft: $Date: 2009/11/12 15:22:17 $ [changelog]

 Introduction

-Web accessibility evaluation often focuses on evaluating conformance to accessibility standards, such as the Web Content Accessibility Guidelines (WCAG).
-Broadening evaluation to involve users helps better understand accessibility issues and implement more effective accessibility solutions.
-Evaluating with users with disabilities and older users identifies usability issues that are not discovered by conformance evaluation alone.
+Web accessibility evaluation often focuses on conformance to accessibility standards such as WCAG.
+While conformance is important, there are many benefits to evaluating with real people to learn how your website or web tool really works for users and to better understand accessibility issues.
+Evaluating with users with disabilities and with older users identifies usability issues that are not discovered by conformance evaluation alone.

 This page is part of a multi-page Evaluating Web Accessibility resource suite that outlines different approaches for evaluating web accessibility.
-It is the second of two pages on including real users in accessibility.
+It is the second of two pages on including users in web projects; please read Including Users in Web Projects for Better, Easier Accessibility, which covers broader issues of including users early in website design, tool development, standards, and other web projects.

 Initial Review